antogaro/garpictures_SD/README.md

   cd bin
   sh startup.sh
   ```
- and the project should be loaded in tomcat.
+ and the project should be loaded in tomcat, so you can access it by going to `http://localhost:8080/TSW_war/home` into the browser of your choice.